Tong Zeng: Strive for the legitimate rights and interests of "comfort women" victims of sexual violence in World War II

-Tong Zeng mentioned in his 10,000-word paper written in 1990 that sexual violence against women is a war crime and there should be compensation for the victims.
+Tong Zeng mentioned in his "Book of Ten Thousand Words" written in 1990 that sexual violence against women is a war crime and there should be compensation for the victims.
 On July 25, 1992, Tong received materials from seven comfort women in Shanxi, China, requesting claims from Japan.
 On August 7, 1992, he went to the Japanese Embassy in China to submit the Chinese comfort women's claim, and the Japanese embassy staff signed for his materials.
 UPI reported this in detail, The New York Times also reported it.